tajirhas9/Software-Engineering-Assessment-Task/README.md

 - Remove the sample component from the Home view.
 - Add both of the webpages (`patients/index.html` and `banner/index.html`) as `iframe` in the Home view.
 - Populate the patients table with patient information from the database.
-(Currently, it gets populated with static dummy data).
-Note that, you need to make API call inside Vue framework, the iFrame should then be able to access the patients list from the vue component.
-Do not introduce any API call inside the iframes.
+(Currently, it gets populated with static dummy data.
+Change it to support the requirement).
+Note that, you need to make API call inside Vue framework, the iFrame should then be able to access the patients list from the vue component. **Do not introduce any API call inside the iframes.
 See how devices list is being fetched.
-You will have to fetch the patients list in the same way to maintain consistency in the codebase.
-After the fetch is complete, the iframe should be able to access that patients list and populate the table.
+You will have to fetch the patients list in the same way to maintain consistency in the codebase.** After the fetch is complete, the iframe should be able to access that patients list and populate the table.
 - On double clicking any row, update the banner. (`banner/index.html`)

 Expected result should be like [this video](./requirements/task-2.mkv)